adamslab-ub/Getting-Set-Up/Mac Guides/Bitcraze Client Setup.md

     pip3 install cfclient
     ```

+4. Restart the Ubuntu VM.

-4. Run the Bitcraze Client by running the following command in the terminal:
+5. Run the Bitcraze Client by running the following command in the terminal:

     ``` bash
     cfclient